 One great way to do this is by holding a donor stewardship event.
 Face-to-face interaction with donors can go a long way in getting them more invested in your cause.

 Some donors may not have the funds to spare, but they may have time.
 Let donors know about volunteering options with your nonprofit.
-Volunteering lets donors take a more active approach in supporting the campaigns they care.
+Volunteering lets donors take a more active approach in supporting the campaigns they care about.

 Build a strong brand